AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Proposed Framework

 \subsection{Validation Module}

-The validation module ensures that injected code \( c^v \) meaningfully introduces the intended vulnerability into the original benign function \( c^b \).
-This process involves both deterministic tools and language model agents, and follows the workflow depicted in Figure~\ref{fig:aviator_architecture}.
+The Validation Module ensures that a candidate $c^v$ produced by the Injection Module meaningfully introduces the intended vulnerability into the original function $c^b$.
+It mirrors the review stage of human analysts: checking plausibility, and revising when necessary.
+The module combines difference analysis, contextual LLM judgment, static analysis, and bounded correction loops (Figure~\ref{fig:aviator_architecture}).

-First, a \textit{diff agent} computes a token-level difference between \( c^v \) and \( c^b \) (\textit{Difference} agent).
-If the difference is trivial (e.g., limited to whitespace, comments, or reformatting), the workflow returns to the injection stage with corrective feedback (\textit{Vuln.
-Injector Identical Code} agent).

-If the change is substantive, a vulnerability verification agent (LLM-based) assesses whether the injected code actually reflects the vulnerability that was intended (\textit{Diff.
-Analyzer} agent).
-This agent is provided with rich context, including the original function \( c^b \), the modified function \( c^v \), their annotated difference, the vulnerability class to inject, and a self-rationale generated by the injection agent, which explains what edits were made and why they introduce the vulnerability.
-This enables the agent to evaluate not just the presence of code edits, but also whether those edits semantically fulfill the injection objective.

-The modified code is analyzed using \texttt{cppcheck}\footnote{\url{https://cppcheck.sourceforge.io/}}.
-A validation agent then interprets its diagnostic report alongside prior context to assess whether the injected vulnerability aligns with the intended CWE (Vuln.
-Verifier).

-If validation fails at this stage, the code is passed to a \textit{refinement agent}, which revises the output based on prior feedback.
-The updated code is re-evaluated through the same pipeline.
-To ensure termination, the workflow is bounded by a fixed number of correction iterations: 10.